mikolmogorov/Ragout/docs/USAGE.md

 Ragout has two different options for synteny block decomposition:

 * Decomposition with Sibelia
-* HAL alignment produced by Progressive Cactus
+* HAL/MAF alignment produced by Cactus

 You can choose between backends by specifying --synteny (-s) option.